Energy Efficiency in Utilities

 DETAILS

-Transmission and distribution systems have also seen significant decreases in electricity losses.19 Losses, while not entirely avoidable, can be costly: in 2017, U.S. losses were estimated at 202.5 TWh, slightly more than the net generation in the state of California in 2018.20 From 1990 through 2002, the U.S. experienced losses of roughly 7%; however, from 2002-2017, losses fell to roughly 5%.
-While the U.S. electric transmission and distribution system is now more efficient, some countries have achieved lower levels of losses, including Singapore (2%), Iceland (3%), South Korea (3%), and Germany (4%).21
+Until 2021, transmission and distribution systems had seen significant decreases in electricity losses.
+Losses, while not entirely avoidable, can be costly.
+In 2021, U.S. losses were estimated at 225 TWh, about one third of the net generation in the state of California in that same year.18 From 1990 through 2002, the U.S. experienced losses of roughly 7%.
+However, from 2002-2017, losses fell to roughly 5%.
+While the U.S. electric transmission and distribution system is now more efficient, some countries have achieved lower levels of losses, including Singapore (2%), Iceland (3%), South Korea (3%), and Germany (4%).19

 Footnotes